QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 PLF (part load facor = adjustment factor for COP):  \(COP_{part-load} = COP_{full-load} * PLF(PLR) \)

 The literature provides different examples for the correlation of the COP to the PLR (see section "Overview" for literature examples).
-This relation is non-linear as shown for example in the following figure given the part-load-dependend COP of an ENRGI-Heatpump at different temperature levels (Source: Enrgi[^2]).
-It is also important to note, that the curve shown in the figure below, that is typically for an inverter-driven heat pump, is not invertible.
+This relation is non-linear as shown for example in the following figure given the part-load-dependend COP of an inverter-driven ENRGI-Heatpump at different temperature levels (Source: Enrgi[^2]).

 ![COP in part load](fig/COP_Teillast.png)